Goldfish Types

 • Rounded at the ends.

 Some of these variations are a requirement for a particular variety.
-For instance a Comet Goldfish should have a tail as long as the body with pointed ends.
+For instance, a Comet Goldfish should have a tail as long as its body with pointed ends.

 Scale Types